aidenrawles/Personal-Profile-Challenge/README.md

 # Personal-Profile-Challenge

-CSESoc 2023 Trainee Technical Challenge
+CSESoc 2023 Trainee Technical Challenge.

+This webpage is mobile friendly!
+However, I recommend viewing on a bigger screen.

 ## Details